ChandlerEx/Projects/SoilMonitor/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HjDUlzzIptQ/0.jpg)](https://www.youtube.com/watch?v=HjDUlzzIptQ)

 ## Overview
 A small soil moisture monitor with an integrated LiPo battery and rechargeability built in.
-It has an OLED display showing battery charge, moisture percentage, and whether to water or not, it is compact and dead-simple for plant lovers who just want to know when to water.
+It has an OLED display showing battery charge, moisture percentage, and whether to water or not, it is compact and dead-simple for plant lovers.
+Measures 119mm x 37mm x 34mm, weighing only 52g.
 Uses a 3D-printed enclosure modeled from scratch in Fusion 360.

 ## Photos
 Soil Monitor in Use<br>